andreasmarkussen/tiactl/README.md

 # tiactl
 TIA Controller - Proof of concept for now..
 HOBBY PROJECT!!
 Be warned!
 # Project Purpose - to make the installs of TIA ALOT simpler
+The tool will be developed for internal purposes first, do dont expect it to work unless you have access to TIA internal networks.